aj0strow/tempodb-sync/readme.md

 };
 ```

 The key should be unique within the namespace.
 The namespace is automatically prepended to the key with a dash, and added as a tag.
-I use namespaces to separate different labs.

 ```javascript
 var sync = require('tempodb-sync');